-At the Icahn Institute of Genomics and Multiscale Biology our cancer genetics research program combines novel genomics technology, molecular biology, and informatics approaches to generate higher resolution cancer data and more sophisticated predictive models directed at guiding more precise targeted therapies and a stronger understanding of cancer evolution.
+At the Icahn Institute for Data Science and Genomic Technology, our cancer genetics research program combines novel genomics technology, molecular biology, and informatics approaches to generate higher resolution cancer data and more sophisticated predictive models directed at guiding more precise targeted therapies and a stronger understanding of cancer evolution.

 Cancer remains a complex medical challenge caused by a range of genetic, environmental, lifestyle, and unknown factors that lead to disease.
 While science continues to make significant advances in understanding how specific cancers evolve, we have learned that individual tumor composition is highly variable.
 This variation exists across patient populations, but also develops as patients undergo therapy, as individual tumor cells in a patient can become resistant to those treatments.